The "Inconvenient Tale" of the Original King James Bible

 In addition to the eleven cross-references in the New Testament, the 1611 King James also sported 102 cross-reference in the Old Testament as well bringing to total up to 113 cross-references to and from the Apocrypha overall.
 No wonder Goodspeed could say that the "Apocrypha" was an integral part of the King James Bible!

 The King James Bible was not the only early Protestant Bible to contain the “Apocrypha” with cross-references.
-As we have seen in a previous article (Pilgrims’ Regress: The Geneva Bible and the “Apocrypha”), the "Apocrypha" also played an integral role in other Protestant Bibles as well.
+As we have seen in a previous article (Pilgrims Regress: The Geneva Bible and the “Apocrypha”) these books also played an integral role in other Protestant Bibles as well.

 As I mentioned earlier, translations serve as historical snapshots of the beliefs of the translators and readers.
 The very presence of these cross-references shows that the translators believed that the "Apocrypha" was at work within the New Testament writings and that Protestant Bible readers would benefit from reading and studying the New and Old Testaments in light of these books.
 Sadly, today this noble heritage has been lost.